top of page

 Root Causes of Migraines According to Ayurveda

-Unhealthy Diet: Overeating spicy or fried foods increases Pitta.
+• Unhealthy Diet: Consuming excessive amounts of spicy or fried foods can increase Pitta.

 Ayurvedic Diagnosis for Migraines